Stirling-Tools/Stirling-Tools.github.io/docs/Functionality/Read-and-Annotate.md

 ### Comment Threads
 - Reply threads on any annotation
 - Author attribution and timestamps
-- Comments sidebar listing all comments grouped by page
+- Comments sidebar listing all comments grouped by page; within each page, comments appear in visual reading order (top-to-bottom, left-to-right)
 - Click to navigate to the source annotation

 ---